 The main thing that these wine glasses has to offer is the ease of storage.
-Because of the absence of the stem, it is easier to store these glasses in cupboards and have them cleaned in the dishwasher.
+Because of the absence of a stem, it is easier to store these in cupboards and have them cleaned in the dishwasher.
 Furthermore, stems are fragile and so they easily break when not stored or not handled properly.
 With this, these type of wine glasses are sturdier and provide a solid grip.

 Stemless glasses are very similar to the glasses that we use everyday.
 Without the stem, you’re clearly going to leave some of your fingerprints on the surface of the glassware.
 Although, it doesn’t matter since stemless wine glasses are intended for casual occasions - so you’re not as conscious about handling it properly as compared to the traditional glassware.
 You can serve both red wine and white wine in it.
 Some argue that it is more beneficial for reds since it warms the wine and positively affects its flavor - depending on what type of red wines, that is.

 They are still eye-catching.
 They may not be as elegant as the stemmed ones but it's totally fine, as they are meant for casual events.
 What matters is that they are accepted and they still serve their purpose.